dylmye/dylmye.github.io/_posts/2022-08-22-youtube-discord.md

 Let's manually set up the script.
 If you've followed the steps in the [Twitch guide](https://dylmye.me/2021/03/08/twitch-discord/) these will be familiar to you.
 Please make sure you have [Python 3](https://www.python.org/downloads/) installed.

-First, grab [the channel ID](https://commentpicker.com/youtube-channel-id.php) you'll need it.
+First, grab [the channel ID / @handle](https://www.streamweasels.com/tools/youtube-channel-id-and-user-id-convertor/) you'll need it.
 Next, clone/download [this GitHub repository I made](https://github.com/dylmye/superfeedr-discord).
 Follow the install instructions including setting up the `env.py` with the Discord webhook URL you set up earlier, and optionally a [Discord role ID](https://www.youtube.com/watch?v=Xme4lBvrCN8).
 Zip up everything in the folder, because we're going to upload all of this to _The Cloud™_.

 Next we need to set up the place we're going to host and access this code.
 Head over to [Amazon Web Services](https://console.aws.amazon.com/lambda/home?region=us-east-1) where we're going to set up the Lambda (script host) and API Gateway (the way for us to call the script.)
 Click the big 'Create function' button, and make sure "Author from scratch" is selected.
 The only setting we care about here is setting the runtime environment to the latest supported version of Python.